 Live streaming is only available for section captures

-When you schedule a capture for a section or initiate an ad hoc Live Capture (via Universal Capture or via the Start Capture button) the Options available include a Live stream toggle.
+When you schedule a capture for a section or initiate an ad hoc Live Capture (via Universal Capture) the Options available include a Live stream toggle.
 If you toggle to stream a capture without selecting a section, you cannot save your settings or initiate a capture.

 Well, it has to do with the fact that users (students) can only access media that exists in a class.
 The view it by clicking the class and entering the classroom.
 So if you want people to view LIVE streams, it has to go into a class, in a section.